VCVRack/Rack/vst2_bin/plugins/Bogaudio/README.md

 ![Analyzer screenshot](doc/www/visualizers.png)

 Features:
-  - Range setting: smoothly scrolls the displayed frequency range, from just the lower tenth, to the entire range (up to half the sampling rate).
+  - Range setting: smoothly scrolls the displayed frequency range, from just the lower 10% at full counter-clockwise, to the entire range (up to half the sampling rate) at noon, to the upper 20% at full clockwise.
   - Smooth setting: controls how many analysis frames will be averaged to drive the display.
 A higher setting reduces jitter, at the expense of time lag.
 For convenience, the knob setting is time-valued, from zero to half a second (internally this is converted to an integer averaging factor based on the sample rate and other settings).
-  - Quality setting: switch between good (1024-sample) and better (4096-sample) FFT window sizes.
-The higher setting yields finer frequency resolution at a higher CPU cost.
+  - Quality setting: changes the FFT window size.
+Higher settings yield finer frequency resolution, at a higher CPU cost.
+The levels and sizes are: GOOD (1024 samples), HIGH (2048 samples) and ULTRA (4096 samples).
+If Rack's sample rate is 96khz or higher, the sizes are doubled.
-  - Off button: turn the unit off to save some CPU without unpatching.
+  - Window setting: sets the window function applied to the input to the FFT.
+The options are Kaiser, Hamming and none/square.
+The default, Kaiser, is probably best for most purposes.
   - Each channel has a THRU output, which passes the corresponding input through unchanged.
+  - On the context (right-click) menu, the display vertical (amplitude) range can be set to extend down to -120dB (the default is -60dB).

+#### ANALYZER-XL

+An eight-channel, 42HP version of ANALYZER, with edge-to-edge-screen type of design.
+Options corresponding to ANALYZER's panel controls are available on the context (right-click) menu.

 #### VU